MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 The data included by a client app in an HTTP request, and the corresponding response messages from the web server, could be presented in a variety of formats, known as media types.
 When a client app sends a request that returns data in the body of a message, it can specify the media types it can handle in the `Accept` header of the request.
 If the web server supports this media type, it can reply with a response that includes the `Content-Type` header that specifies the format of the data in the body of the message.
 It's then the responsibility of the client app to parse the response message and interpret the results in the message body appropriately.

-For more information about REST, see [API design](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) and [API implementation](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-implementation) on Microsoft Docs.
+For more information about REST, see [API design](/azure/architecture/best-practices/api-design/) and [API implementation](/azure/architecture/best-practices/api-implementation/).

 ## Consuming RESTful APIs